-- (1) The Board voted not to change the applicant's characterization of service because, despite applying liberal consideration of all the evidence before the Board: Adjustment Disorder, GAD, MDD, and Unspecified Schizophrenia Spectrum and Other Psychotic Disorder did not excuse or mitigate the offenses of marijuana use (IAW the Board Medical Advisor's opine).
+(1) The Board voted not to change the applicant's characterization of service because, despite applying liberal consideration to all evidence before the Board, the applicant was not found to hold an in-service behavioral health condition that would potentially excuse or mitigate the illegal substance abuse separating offense.
+The Board considered the contentions regarding good service and unknowing ingestion of drugs but found that the totality of the evidentiary record does not warrant a discharge upgrade.
+The applicant did not present any issues of impropriety for the Board's consideration.
 The discharge was consistent with the procedural and substantive requirements of the regulation, was within the discretion of the separation authority, and the applicant was provided full administrative due process.
-Therefore, the applicant's General discharge was proper and equitable as the applicant's misconduct fell below that level of meritorious service warranted for an upgrade to Honorable discharge. - (2) The Board voted not to change the applicant's reason for discharge or accompanying SPD code under the same pretexts, and the reason the applicant was discharged was both proper and equitable. - (3) The RE code will not change, as the current code is consistent with the procedural and substantive requirements of the regulation.
+Therefore, the applicant's General discharge was proper and equitable as the applicant's misconduct fell below that level of meritorious service warranted for an upgrade to Honorable.

+- (2) The Board voted not to change the applicant's reason for discharge or accompanying SPD code under the same pretexts, as the reason the applicant was discharged was both proper and equitable. - (3) The RE code will not change, as the current code is consistent with the procedural and substantive requirements of the regulation.